Skip to main content

 The reconfiguration process is orchestrated by the L2 system contract.
 The designated operator prepares all necessary information for the next epoch's transaction graph, and each validator independently generates it, signs it, and submits their signature to the L2 contract.
 Once a supermajority (NfN-f) of valid signatures are collected, they are aggregated, and the attestation is complete.

 This process culminates in a Reconfiguration transaction on Bitcoin.
 This transaction locks the aggregate collateral required for all claims in the new epoch and records the updated configuration parameters, such as the verifier program commitment δ\delta, the operator's identity, and time lock values.
 Reconfiguration transactions must be issued immediately after pre-signing is completed to promptly announce configurations.
-The very first such transaction, the Epoch 0 Reconfiguration transaction, bootstraps the entire rollup protocol and records the genesis state s0s_0 of the Bitlayer network.
+The very first such transaction, the Epoch 0 Reconfiguration transaction, bootstraps the entire rollup protocol and records the genesis state s0s_0 of the Bitlayer Network.

 3.6.
 Summary